durantfs040/rust-learn/week4/README.md

 Keep finding unfinished jobs and assign to idle worker

-## Some keypoints I didn't mentioned...
+## Some key points I didn't mention...

 ### Send and Sync trait